merefield/discourse-autobot/README.md

 # autopost plugin for Discourse

+Based on prior work by Vinoth Kannan (@vinothkannans), but changed enough to warrant its own repo.

 ### Features:

-Currently it supports importing from below
+Currently it supports auto-posting of new videos from:

 - YouTube Channel
-- Website RSS Feed
-- Twitter User Timeline

 ### Options: